dsnair/JS-examples/README.md

 **Follow these steps for completing your project.**

-* Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+* [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-* Add your project manager as a reviewer on the pull-request
+* [ ] Add your project manager as a reviewer on the pull-request
-* Your project manager will count the project as complete by merging the branch back into master.
+* [ ] Your project manager will count the project as complete by merging the branch back into master.

-## Assignment Description

-* Complete all the exercises as described inside each assignment file.
-* Use `console.log()` statements to check to see if your code does what it is supposed to do.
-* To test your `console.log()` statements open up the index.html file found in the assignments folder and use the developer tools to view the console.
-    **Note:** You could also run `node /assignments/<fileName>` and see what prints in your terminal.
-* Once you finish the exercises in each file, commit your code, and push it to your fork.

-### Objects

-To better understand objects, you really just need to write more of them.
-The [objects.js](assignments/objects.js) file contains several challenges centered around a theme of interns starting at a new job.
-The Human Resources team needs information about the new hires.
-Use your new found object skills answer vital questions for HR.

-* Read the instructions found within the file carefully to finish the challenges.
-* [x] Complete each challenge presented before moving on to Arrays.

-### Arrays

-The [arrays.js](assignments/arrays.js) assignment takes us through a large data set of used cars.
-You have been asked to help a used car business with some customer requests based on their inventory.
-Use for loops and arrays to solve their problems.
+## Task 2: Higher Order Functions and Callbacks

+This task focuses on getting practice with higher order functions and callback functions by giving you an array of values and instructions on what to do with that array.

+* [ ] Review the contents of the [callbacks.js](assignments/callbacks.js) file.
+Notice you are given an array at the top of the page.
+Use that array to aid you with your functions.

+* [ ] Complete the problems provided to you but skip over stretch problems until you are complete with every other JS file first.

+## Task 3: Array Methods

+Use `.forEach()`, `.map()`, `.filter()`, and `.reduce()` to loop over an array with 50 objects in it.
+The [array-methods.js](assignments/array-methods.js) file contains several challenges built around a fundraising 5K fun run event.

+* [ ] Review the contents of the [array-methods.js](assignments/array-methods.js) file.

+* [ ] Complete the problems provided to you but skip over stretch problems until you are complete with every other JS file first.

+* [ ] Notice the last three problems are up to you to create and solve.
+This is an awesome opportunity for you to push your critical thinking about array methods, have fun with it.

+## Task 4: Closures

+We have learned that closures allow us to access values in scope that have already been invoked (lexical scope).

+**Hint: Utilize debugger statements in your code in combination with your developer tools to easily identify closure values.**

-* Utilize the the array `inventory` to complete your challenges.
+* [ ] Review the contents of the [closure.js](assignments/closure.js) file.
-* [x] You are not permitted to use `map`, `reduce`, or `filter` to solve these problems.
-Only use a basic for-loop.
-* Complete each challenge presented before moving on to stretch.

-### Arrow Function Syntax

-* [x] Arrow Function Syntax - [Check out this awesome guide for ES6 arrow syntax](https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26).
-You will see more and more arrow functions as you progress deeper into JavaScript.
-Use the [function-conversion.js](assignments/function-conversion.js) file as a helper challenge to showcase some of the differences between ES5 and ES6 syntax.
+* [ ] Complete the problems provided to you but skip over stretch problems until you are complete with every other JS file first.

-### Stretch
+## Stretch Goals

-* Move on to tomorrow's content and start studying callbacks, write a few of your own to get the hang of it.
-* [x] Look at array methods like `.map()`, `.reduce()`, `.filter()`.
-Use them on the data in the arrays assignment to accomplish the same things you did with the ES5 for-loop.
+* [ ] Go back through the stretch problems that you skipped over and complete as many as you can.
+* [ ] Look up what an IIFE is in JavaScript and experiment with them